-Yacht-like intimacy, ocean liner elegance and six-star all-inclusive service are the hallmarks of a Silversea voyage and Silver Wind is just what Dubai needs to blow the cobwebs away, even if she is approaching old-age by cruise ship standards.
+Yacht-like intimacy, ocean liner elegance and six-star all-inclusive service are the hallmarks of a Silversea voyage and after her 2017 refit and refurbishment, Silver Wind is more glamorous than ever.

 Because of this, Silversea has some of the largest staterooms found afloat.

 The entry-level ‘Vista Suite’ is large compared to the ‘suites’ on most cruise lines.

 There are eight different suite categories aboard Silver Wind, although in reality there are seven noticeably different kinds of suite, with the Veranda Suite and Midships Veranda Suite distinguished only by their location aboard ship.
 This is a feature common to all cruise lines, which treat space aboard their ships in much the same way as real estate in a city, the closer a suite is to the public rooms, restaurants or amenities, the more expensive it will be, generally speaking.

 Silver Wind is like other ships in the Silversea fleet in that she offers the highest space-to-guest ratio in its suites of any other ship that is not a part of the Silversea brand.
 An example of this is the entry-level 240 square foot Vista Suite, which has no balcony, but is lit up during the day by a large picture window (not a porthole!) and is larger or the same size as the so-called ‘suites’ on many mass-market cruise ships.

 All suites come with a full-size bath, but not all are as expansive as the Royal Suite.

 Although all Silver Wind’s suites were very tastefully appointed even before her refurbishment in 2017, we did think the pink carpeting in many of the staterooms looked dated and a little too utilitarian.
 This has been changed now and her staterooms look fantastic.